Download our Cleanroom CatalogDownload

-With a maximum of 10,000 airborne particles below 0.5 micrometers permitted per square foot, they are also the fourth cleanest environment, according to federal 209E standards.
+With a maximum of 10,000 airborne particles below 0.5 micrometers permitted per cubic foot, they are also the fourth cleanest environment, according to federal 209E standards.

 Class 1,000 (ISO 6) cleanrooms are a more frequently used classification of cleanrooms than Classes 1, 10, and 100.